redhat-dotnet-msa/bonjour/README.md

 [![Stories in Ready](https://badge.waffle.io/redhat-dotnet-msa/bonjour.png?label=ready&title=Ready)](https://waffle.io/redhat-dotnet-msa/bonjour)
 # bonjour
-Part of the helloworld-msa-dotnet solution.
+Part of the redhat-dotnet-msa/dotnet-msa solution.

 ### Environment
 This project is for .NET Core 1.1, including the version 1.1 tooling (i.e. MSBuild).
 This project was written using and for Red Hat Enterprise Linux.
 If you wish to use a different Linux distro, you *might* have to make changes, but not necessarily.

 ### Description
-Written in F#, this tiny service uses Suave (https://suave.io), which is a very slick "simple web development F# library providing a lightweight web server and a set of combinators to manipulate route flow and task composition.
+Written in F#, this tiny service uses Suave (https://suave.io), which is a very slick "simple web development F# library providing a lightweight web server and a set of combinators to manipulate route flow and task composition".

 ### Contents
 * Source code for bonjour